fistion567-coder/QDX-Orchestrator/README.md

     - The penalty (*slashing*) is executed.
     - The task is reassigned to another node to guarantee integrity.

-## 📖 QDX Whitepaper Summary
+## 📖 QDXO Whitepaper Summary

-The QDX Project introduces a **decentralized exchange resistant to quantum attacks**, featuring key innovations:
+The QDXO Project introduces a **decentralized exchange resistant to quantum attacks**, featuring key innovations:
 - **Post-Quantum Security:** Use of CRYSTALS-Dilithium and Kyber algorithms, standardized by NIST.
 - **QEVM & QR-PoS:** Proprietary virtual machine and optimized consensus, delivering over 5,000 TPS and sub-second finality.
 - **Asset Shielding:** Conversion of classical assets (BTC, ETH, USDC) into secure versions (qBTC, qETH, qUSDC).